 - 5 The statistics relate to building activity which includes construction of new buildings and alterations and additions to existing buildings.
-Construction activity not defined as building (e.g. construction of roads, bridges, railways, earthworks, etc.) is excluded. - 6 Building jobs included in each quarter in the Building Activity Survey comprise those jobs selected in previous quarters which have not been completed (or commenced) by the end of the previous quarter and those jobs newly selected in the current quarter.
-The population list from which jobs are selected for inclusion comprises all approved jobs which were notified to the ABS (refer paragraph 2) up to but not including the last month of the reference quarter (e.g. up to the end of August in respect of the September quarter survey).
+Construction activity not defined as building (e.g. construction of roads, bridges, railways, earthworks, etc.) is compiled from the ABS Engineering Construction Survey (ECS).
+Results from the Building Activity Survey, together with estimates from the ECS, provide a complete quarterly picture of building and construction. - 6 Building jobs included in each quarter in the Building Activity Survey comprise those jobs selected in previous quarters which have not been completed (or commenced) by the end of the previous quarter and those jobs newly selected in the current quarter.
+The population list from which jobs are selected for inclusion comprises all approved jobs which were notified to the ABS (refer to paragraph 2) up to but not including the last month of the reference quarter (e.g. up to the end of August in respect of the September quarter survey).
 This introduces a lag to the statistics in respect of those jobs notified and commenced in the last month of the reference quarter (e.g. for the month of September in respect of the September quarter survey).
-For example, jobs which were notified as approved in the month of June and which actually commenced in that month are shown as commencements in the September quarter.
-Similarly, building jobs which were notified in the month of September and which actually commenced in that month are shown as commencements in the December quarter.
+For example, jobs which were notified as approved in the month of June and which actually commenced in that month are shown as commencements in the September and which actually commenced in that month are shown as commencements in the December quarter.